groc-prog/pyneo4j-ogm/README.md

 - `name`: The name of the constraint to create.
 - `entity_type`: The entity type the constraint is created for.
 Can be either **EntityType.NODE** or **EntityType.RELATIONSHIP**.
-- `properties`: A list of properties to create the index for.
+- `properties`: A list of properties to create the constraint for.
-- `labels_or_type`: The node labels or relationship type the index is created for.
+- `labels_or_type`: The node labels or relationship type the constraint is created for.

 Here is an example of how to use the methods: